elastic/opentelemetry-collector-components/connector/signaltometricsconnector/README.md

 ## Configuration

-The component requires a configuration section to work.
 The component can produce metrics from spans, datapoints (for metrics), and logs.
-Atleast one of the metrics for one signal type MUST be specified for the component to work.
+Atleast one of the metrics for one signal type MUST be specified correctly for the component to work.

 All signal types can be configured to produce metrics with the same configuration structure.
-For example, the below configuration will produce delta temporality counters for counting number of events for each of the configured signal:
+For example, the below configuration will produce delta temporality counters for counting number of events for each of the configured signals:

 ```yaml
 signaltometrics: